AValenti12/Stock_analysis/README.md

         'End If

-        '3c) check if the current row is the last row with the selected ticker 'If the next row’s ticker doesn’t match, increase the tickerIndex.
+        '3c) check if the current row is the last row with the selected ticker 'If the next rowâ€™s ticker doesnâ€™t match, increase the tickerIndex.
         'If  Then
             If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then
         tickerEndingPrices(tickerIndex) = Cells(i, 6).Value